 — Naomi Turner (@Naomi_Turner) May 16, 2020

 Numerous Social Media Photo Challenges Have Gone Viral During Coronavirus

 The coronavirus pandemic has caused people across the globe to practice social distancing or to self-isolate out of precaution, and seemingly minor trends such as the “last normal photo” are way for users online to feel connected with one another without having to leave their home.

-In early May, The Facebook Album Challenge, also known as The 10 Most Influential Albums Challenge, grew extremely popular.
+In early May, the Facebook Album Challenge, also known as the 10 Most Influential Albums Challenge, grew extremely popular.
 Participation was easy.
-Facebook users were asked to share pictures of their ten favorite albums on Facebook, which simultaneously jumpstarted a conversation between family or distant friends on their love for music.
+Facebook users were asked to share pictures of their 10 favorite albums on Facebook, which simultaneously jumpstarted a conversation between family or distant friends on their love for music.

 The Bill Clinton Album Challenge took over Instagram in April, a game that has been around since 2012.
 Users online start the challenge by visiting the Bill Clinton Swag website, where you’re asked to click on one of the four blank albums in the Clinton photo.